 Hot Air Balloon +-ND$6950p/p

 Note: This activity coincides with the included desert walk

 Heading north we reach the coast at Walvis Bay and enjoy lunch while viewing the many flamingos feeding.
 We arrive in Swakopmund and spend the afternoon and following day exploring this German colonial town or booking one of the numerous optional excursions (own expense).
 Activities available include dolphin cruises, scenic flights over the vast Namib and many more.
-Accommodation in Dunedin Star Guesthouse.
+Accommodation at the BON Hotel.
 (Accommodated – B, L – dinner own account)

 Leaving Swakopmund after lunch we set up camp among the boulders of the Spitzkoppe Mountains.
 The afternoon is free to explore the stunning surrounding area on foot.
 The spectacular setting of our remote bushcamp is sure to leave a lasting impression.
 (Serviced Camping – B & D. Lunch own account)